stephanieshong/Capstone2025/abstract.md

 The study employs a retrospective analysis of electronic health record (EHR) data from the National COVID Cohort Collaborative (N3C), representing over 9 million COVID-19 positive patients.
 Two cohorts will be analyzed separately to simplify the investigation: one comprising all COVID-19 patients and another focusing on those with a cancer history.
 Advanced survival analysis techniques, including Kaplan-Meier curves and Cox proportional hazards models, will assess the impact of benzodiazepine exposure on mortality and disease progression.
 The research hypothesizes that lorazepam, which activates the GPR68 receptor and may worsen inflammation and respiratory distress, is linked to poorer outcomes, while alprazolam, lacking this effect, may be safer.

-These findings could reshape clinical practice by identifying benzodiazepines associated with increased risk, enabling clinicians to adjust treatment strategies—such as favoring alternatives or modifying dosages—for COVID-19 patients, especially those with cancer.
-This could enhance patient care and outcomes during the pandemic.
+These findings have the potential to inform clinical practice by identifying benzodiazepines associated with increased risk, enabling clinicians to adjust treatment strategies—such as selecting alternatives or modifying dosages—to improve patient care and outcomes, particularly in vulnerable populations.

 ### Retrospective Observational Study, meaning analyze existing data rather than collecting new data prospectively.
 *	Cohort Identification: Researchers start by identifying a group (cohort) of patients diagnosed with COVID-19, typically confirmed by PCR tests or clinical criteria.
 This cohort serves as the study population.